Alexandra Railway Bridge: History

 With the introduction of diesel-electric motive power, concerns were voiced about the possible danger of having double headed trains using the bridge from 1970.
 A speed restriction of 20 km/h was placed on diesel-electric locomotives using the bridge similar to that used for larger steam locomotives.
 Restrictions were made to cover all trains using the bridge, ensuring that one train only was allowed occupancy of the bridge when passing.
 The restrictions were not removed until 1975 when the removal of the eastern set of rails was undertaken, thereby singling the double bridge.

 Since 1977 community protest has been mounting for a new right of way to be found for trains in Rockhampton avoiding Denison Street and its street crossings, and the crossing of the Fitzroy River at the Alexandra Bridge.
-Most plans seek the relaying of the main line from Stanley Street station and crossing the Fitzroy River on a new bridge and alignment.
+Most plans sought the relaying of the main line from Stanley Street station and crossing the Fitzroy River on a new bridge and alignment.
 Speed restrictions on the bridge are also cited as a cause of delay.